vinceskahan/v5wiki/weewx-multi.md

 * database
 * reports

-The instructions vary slightly depending on where your WeeWX configuration file, database, reports, and logs are located.
+The instructions vary slightly depending on where your WeeWX configuration file, database, and reports are located.

 ## Multiple weather stations, one WeeWX installation